CKs-Technology-News/PrivacyTools/README.md

 - [Flyve MDM Agent](https://f-droid.org/app/org.flyve.mdm.agent.mqtt) – Manage and secure effectively your mobile devices and applications.
 - [PhoneTrack Nextcloud application](https://apps.nextcloud.com/apps/phonetrack)
 - [prey](https://github.com/prey/prey-android-client) – Android client for the Prey anti-theft software.
-- [Simple sms remote](https://f-droid.org/app/tranquvis.simplesmsremote) – Control your device by sending text messages.
+- [Simple SMS remote](https://f-droid.org/app/tranquvis.simplesmsremote) – Control your device by sending text messages.
+- [TICE App](https://ticeapp.com/) – The secure location sharing app for meeting up and locating friends and family in real-time.
 - [Traccar Client - Track your location](https://f-droid.org/en/packages/org.traccar.client/index.html) – Client for Traccar server software.
 A demo server is setup in the app for trying it out and the results can be viewed in a browser.
 - [Ulogger for Android](https://github.com/bfabiszewski/ulogger-android) – Android application for real-time collection and publishing of geo-location data.